rajputsher/ModernCpp_DesignPatterns/1_SOLID_DesignPrinciples/3_LiskovSubstitutionPrinciple/LiskovSubstitutionPrinciple.md

 # Liskov Substitution Principle(LSP)

-> The LSP states that in an object-oriented program, if we substitute a superclass object reference with an object of any of its subclasses, the program should not break.
+> The LSP states that in an object-oriented program, if we substitute a superclass (Base class) object reference with an object of any of its subclasses (Derived class), the program should not break.

 ## Example